emureccima/corporate/APPWRITE_SETUP.md

 - [ ] Create Events collection with all attributes
 - [ ] Create Savings collection with all attributes (for savings payments)
 - [ ] Create Loans collection with all attributes (for loan repayment payments)
+- [ ] Create Loan Requests collection with all attributes (for loan applications)
 - [ ] Create Gallery collection with all attributes
 - [ ] Create Notifications collection with all attributes
 - [ ] Set up proper permissions for each collection